alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 [BCP-008-01][] and [BCP-008-02][] describe a method for monitoring Receiver and Sender statuses using IS-12 asynchronous WebSockets.
 This document defines an alternative reporting mechanism that uses the existing IS-04 Node API and NMOS Registry to deliver the same monitoring information asynchronously through the IS-04 Query WebSocket interface.

 This specification retains the complete semantics of [BCP-008-01][] and [BCP-008-02][] for the link, transmission, connection, essence, stream, and external synchronization statuses and their associated transition counters.
 Only the transport mechanism differs, reusing the widely deployed IS-04 infrastructure rather than introducing a separate IS-12 layer.

 Statuses and transition counters are exposed via IS-04 Sources of type `urn:x-nmos:format:data`, each representing the health of a Sender or Receiver within the same Device.
-A Controller or monitoring application can subscribe to WebSocket notifications from the IS-04 Query API—either for all Sources or for specific monitored entities—to receive asynchronous updates whenever the state of a Sender or Receiver changes.
+A Controller or monitoring application can subscribe to WebSocket notifications from the IS-04 Query API for "monitoring" Sources to receive asynchronous updates whenever the monitor state of a Sender or Receiver changes.

 This mechanism provides a lightweight and implementation-friendly alternative to IS-12-based status reporting.
 It preserves the established BCP-008 semantics while leveraging the mature IS-04 discovery and subscription model.
 As such, it requires no additional transport protocols, reduces implementation cost, and enables uniform monitoring of Senders and Receivers through a single, well-known interface.

 The IS-04 reporting mechanism defined in this document is fully compatible with the implementation defined by [BCP-008-01][] and [BCP-008-02][].
-An implementation may support both mechanisms concurrently when the auto-reset of the transition counter is disabled, providing broader interoperability between IS-12 and IS-04 reporting models.
+An implementation may support both mechanisms concurrently, providing broader interoperability between IS-12 and IS-04 reporting models.

 ## Use of Normative Language